Sacramento Brain Injury Lawyer

 The time immediately following a TBI can be extremely challenging for the survivor and his or her family, yet it is a critical time to make sure the right steps are being taken to protect the legal rights of the injured person.
 It’s often extremely helpful to meet with a brain injury lawyer to gain perspective of what occurred and what needs to happen next to ensure the best possible outcome.

-If you are in need of a brain injury attorney, call the Sacramento injury lawyers at Eric Ratinoff Law.
-He is always willing to meet with families at their home or hospital, or wherever is most convenient for the family, and is often able to fit family visits into his active travel schedule.
-For a free and confidential case evaluation, fill out the form on this page or call us at (916) 473-1LAW, or toll free at (866) 527-4278 and we will gladly answer any questions you may have.
+If you are in need of an injury attorney, call the experienced and dedicated Sacramento injury lawyers at Eric Ratinoff Law.
+Our team is always willing to meet with families at their home or hospital, or wherever is most convenient for the family.
+For a free and confidential case evaluation, fill out the form on this page or call us at (916) 473-1LAW, or toll free at (866) 527-4278.

 En español: Abogado de lesiónes cerebrales